-At 30 June 2022, the Fund's Level 3 investments comprised of investments in alternatives and property assets (unlisted investments), amongst others.
+At 30 June 2023, the Fund's Level 3 investments comprised of investments in alternatives and property assets (unlisted investments), amongst others.

 Note 4 of the financial statements describes the valuation methodology used by the Fund to measure the fair value of Level 3 investments under Australian Accounting Standards.
-The Fund's unlisted investments are valued using the valuation provided by the Fund's investment managers, or their administrators or responsible entities (the investment managers).
+The Fund's unlisted investments are valued using the unit price provided by the underlying fund manager.
 The inputs used to calculate valuations for these investments include net asset value, discounted cash flow models and observable transactions in similar securities.